MydonSolutions/pypeline/README.md

 pre-processed and passed as argument's to its `run()`: a key for INPUTS, ARGUMENTS and ENVIRONMENT variables.
 Because the values of keys are just strings, they are preprocessed by the primary __pypeline__ script and keywords in the strings are replaced with dynamic values.
-In this way the inputs of a stage's `run()` can be the outputs of a previous stage's `run()`: for instance an INPUT key with the value of `hpguppi` would be pre-processed to replace `hpguppi` with the single filepath (sans `%d{4}.raw`) of the latest RAW file recorded (which is the output of the artificial `hpguppi` stage).
+In this way the arguments of a stage's `run()` can be the outputs of a previous stage's `run()`: for instance an INPUT key with the value of `hpguppi` would be pre-processed to replace `hpguppi` with the single filepath (sans `%d{4}.raw`) of the latest RAW file recorded (which is the output of the artificial `hpguppi` stage).